MAX

 Advocate

 The Bleeding Disorders Community is the most robust rare disease state in the country in terms of advocating for the needs of the disabled and otherwise chronically ill, dating back to the AIDS crisis of the 1980s.
-Being born into this community has allowed me to learn how to advocate for myself as a person with a rare condition, but also how to advocate on behalf of others.
-Over nearly 3 decades, I have educated Doctors and Politicians on the nuances and fundamentals of rare bleeding disorders, and my most significant demographic when it comes to education and promoting awareness is the general public.
-I have been able to use my art and personality over the course of my life to educate people of all ages from all over the world on rare bleeding disorders, and I am proud to say that I do it at a higher level of retention than most other advocates.
+Being born into this community has allowed me to learn how to advocate for myself as a person with a rare condition, as well as how to advocate on behalf of others.
+Over nearly 3 decades, I have educated Doctors and Politicians on the nuances and fundamentals of rare bleeding disorders, and my most significant audience for education and awareness is the general public.
+I have used my art and personality throughout my life to educate people of all ages from around the world about rare bleeding disorders, and I am proud to say I have achieved a higher retention rate than most other advocates.